-In order to answer “yes”, you need to make all the information work for you.
-But if you just push it into a data warehouse or business intelligence portal to review later, it can’t help you.
-Instead, you need the ability to explore the mountains of data inside and outside your supply network, pull out the relevant nuggets, analyze them and then use them to make better decisions in your supply chain.
+To answer “yes,” you need to make all the information work for you.
+However, if you merely push the information into a data warehouse or business intelligence portal to review later, it can’t help you.
+You need the ability to explore the mountains of data inside, and outside of your supply network, pull out the relevant nuggets, analyze them, and then use them to make better decisions in your supply chain.

-Let’s say a major storm developing at sea may or may not affect a ship carrying your products.
+Let’s say, a significant storm developing at sea may, or may not, affect a vessel carrying your products.
 You and your supply chain partners have options to analyze and minimize the impact:

-- Pinpoint the specific locations shipments are moving through and contact suppliers to hold additional shipments until the area is out of danger.
+1. Pinpoint the specific locations shipments are moving through, and contact suppliers to hold any additional back until the area is out of danger.

-- Quickly determine what shipments are going to be impacted by the storm.
-Identify the products in those shipments and place another order from your suppliers, so that your ability to deliver products to your customers is not disrupted.
+2. Quickly determine what shipments are going to be impacted by the storm.
+Identify the products in those shipments, and place another order from your suppliers, so that your ability to deliver products to your customers doesn’t become disrupted.

-Of course there are a variety of options in this situation.
-The point is that collecting and analyzing Big Data in real-time enables you to be proactive and make immediate decisions and adjustments, allowing you to control and mitigate risk.
+There are, of course, a variety of options in this situation.
+The point is, that collecting and analyzing big data in real time enables you to be proactive and make immediate decisions and adjustments, allowing you to control and mitigate risk.

 I’m glad you asked.

-In my recent post “Create Healthier Supply Chains with Prescriptive Analytics”, I outline the benefits of adding prescriptive analytic capabilities to the predictive analytics you likely already perform (or should be) to automate existing manual processes.
-This provides you with 24/7 visibility across the end-to-end supply chain.
+In my recent post “Create Healthier Supply Chains with Prescriptive Analytics,” I outline the benefits of adding prescriptive analytic capabilities to the predictive analytics you likely already perform (or should be) to automate existing manual processes, giving you 24/7 visibility across the end-to-end supply chain.